 Nature Connection Mentoring Trainings

-Introduction to Nature Connection Mentoring Sep 30 – Oct 1, 2023
+Introduction to Nature Connection Mentoring Closed.

-Core Routines of Nature Connection Nov 4 – 5, 2023
+Mentoring & Core Routines of Nature Connection • TBD Closed.

-Who: Adults (Age 16+).
+Who: Adults (Age 18+).
 Open to all levels of experience.

 Cost: $185 – 275 sliding scale per training.
 (True cost is $225 per participant per training.)
+Scholarship and Reparations Funds available.

-Program Overview:
+Trainings Overview:

 Introduction to Nature Connection Mentoring

-Just as drinking water, eating, and sleeping support our health and well-being, consistent direct engagement with the natural world fosters our health and aliveness.
+Consistent direct engagement with the natural world fosters our health and aliveness.
 Numerous studies have documented how daily time in nature enhances our learning and healing capacities, reduces stress, and can provide insight and creativity in whatever we are doing in our lives.
 In addition, this daily practice is the sustenance that feeds our mentorship of other people in natural settings.

 Instructor Bio

-Amy Hyatt has been involved in nature connection mentoring since 2001, when she began as a participant and apprentice.
-Amy was one of the first women facilitators and leaders of the Art of Mentoring, an intergenerational weeklong workshop in nature connection mentoring.
-For over 15 years she has been designing and directing youth and adult programs at the Vermont Wilderness School.
 In recent years Amy joined the board of the national Nature Connection Network, playing an active role in current movement dialogues around decolonization and anti-racism.
 Amy is of mixed European ancestry.
 She grew up with attention on challenging inequalities in race, class, and gender in our everyday lives as well as spending time outside exploring and helping in the family vegetable garden.
 At age 19, she began overtly encountering Indigenous people who engaged her with everyday issues of colonization, cultural appropriation, and decolonization…and the living practice of listening to different species and asking permission before harvesting or developing areas.
-She has humbly continued to ask the questions and seek to make changes creating more equity for humans and other species, a sense of welcome and safety for people of different backgrounds, and a sense of trust and allyship in working together for the children and multi-species future generations on this Earth.

 To Enroll: